apache/www-site/content/dev/pmc.md

 and it can make it
 easier for them to stay in touch with the project if they choose to become active again.

-Typically, PMC members who are no longer able to participate will resign from the PMC.
+Often, PMC members who are no longer able to participate will resign from the PMC by emailing a request.
+In some cases where PMCs have a large number of inactive members, PMCs have asked the inactive members if they'd like to resign.

+#### How to remove a PMC member unilaterally  {#pmc-exit}

-However, if a PMC chooses to remove one of its members (without that member's request or consent), it must request the Board to make that decision (which is typically done with a resolution at the Board's next meeting).
+If a PMC chooses to _remove_ one of its members (**without** that member's request or consent), the PMC must ask the Board to remove the member.
 The PMC chair should send an email to the board@ mailing list detailing the request for removal and the justification the PMC has for that removal, and copy the project's private@ list.
+The board will review the reqest as well as your project's mailing lists to see if the removal is controversial or opposed, and then make a decision, typically at the next month's board meeting.

 #### What to do if a committer or PMC member has died  {#deceased}